urSTARK/stark-osint-v1/README.md

 ---

 2. Update the `starkosint.py` script:
-Change the API token line to read from the environment variable instead of Google Colab's user data:
+Change the API token line to read from the environment variable instead of Colab's user data:

 ```
 import os